How to Order

 Encouraged to “write something” in time for the 2007 Bicentennial, Pam compiled and published Celebrating Whittier, New England’s Quaker Poet and Abolitionist: America’s 1907 Centennial.
 The book’s gala collection of newspaper clippings, photographs and tributes provides a wealth of material for teaching blocks on 19th century U.S. literature, history, and the Abolitionist Movement.
 Subsequently, Michaelmas Press has produced booklets centered on the life and legacy of Whittier by John (Ben) Pickard, Whittier scholar and great-grand-nephew of the poet.

-Pam is a founding and current board member of Independent Publishers of New England (IPNE), an affiliate of Independent Book Publishers Association (IBPA) and has been a speaker on niche publishing, book marketing, Waldorf education and Whittier.
+Pam is a founding member and Past-President of the Board of Directors of Independent Publishers of New England (IPNE), an affiliate of Independent Book Publishers Association (IBPA) and has been a speaker on niche publishing, book marketing, Waldorf education and Whittier.
 She regularly attends conferences on Waldorf education, New England museums, and book publishing.
-For details and photo, click on News and Announcements.
+For details and photos, click on News and Announcements.

 Our customers—individuals, teachers, bookstores, schools—come from many countries.
 We are delighted that Beyond the Rainbow Bridge, originally published for parents and caregivers in North America, is now available in Japanese, Korean, Simplified and Complex Chinese.
-Soon it will be published in Turkish.
+In 2012 it was published in Turkish.
 We welcome other foreign rights inquiries.
-For details and photo, click on News and Announcements.
+For details and photos, click on News and Announcements.